krishnaAiGen/hacksolana/docs/mcp_server.md

 - "Which posts have the most comments?"
 - "Show me forum statistics"
 - "Tell me about Solana validators"
+- "Give me all posts on Governance"
+- "For this post id 123, give me its evaluation"

 ## Implementation Details